MarcusGrum/AI-CPS/documentation/experiment05/README.md

 The two relevant target dimensions of disruption incidents and inefficiencies were examined in experimental studies and key factors influencing activation rates and activation cycles were identified.
 A publication about this is in progress.
 So please stay tuned for further details and explanations on this, here.

+## Publications about Experiment05

+Up to its publication, please cite this experiment and the article as follows:

+    ```
+    Grum, M. (2024).
+Managing Multi-Site Artificial Neural Networks' Activation Rates and Activation Cycles
+    - Demonstrating the Effects of Activation Types on ANN-based Cyber-Physical Production Systems.
+    In: Technical Report BIS-AI-AS-2024-01, First Edition, January 2024,
+    J.-Chair of Business Information Systems, esp.
+AI-based Appl.
+Sys., University of Potsdam, Potsdam, Germany.
+    ```
+You can find it at

+    ```
+    repository/documentation/experiment05/publications
+    ```